-Secondary school students can submit an Educational Psychologist's Report in lieu of doing an Assessment or Talent Search.
+Primary school students can submit an Educational Psychologist's Report in lieu of doing an Assessment

 Applications for assessment must be received at least ten workings days before the assessment date requested.
 Applications received after this closing date will be assigned the next available date.
 Due to the high numbers of applicants we cannot accept late applications.
 If no more assessments are running in that location we will contact you to arrange an alternative.
-If for some reason you think our assessment may not suit your child due to special educational needs or if your child has already taken part in an educational psychologist's assessment please check the application by educational psychologist's report section.
+If for some reason you think our assessment may not suit your child due to special educational needs or if your child has already taken part in an educational psychologist's assessment please check the Qualification through Psychological Evaluation section.
 The parental authorisation must be ticked and signed for it to be valid.

 Some notes for the young student assessment:

 - No preparation or revision is required.

 - Students should bring a pencil, eraser and small snack only.

 - To qualify to take part in CTY Ireland Programmes students must qualify in one of the three assessment areas, Abstract, Verbal or Numerical Reasoning.

 - Students who are in their first year of secondary school should take part in the CTYI Talent Search.